top of page

 Margaret Redmond Whitehead is a writer, researcher and editor based in Holyoke, Massachusetts.

-Her short story "Summer" won the 2018 Thomas Morton memorial Prize in Literary Excellence in Fiction from the Puritan.
+Her short story "Summer" won the 2018 Thomas Morton memorial Prize in Literary Excellence in Fiction from the Puritan (now the ex-Puritan).
 Her fiction has additionally been published in the Normal School, Heavy Feather and the Nottingham Review.

 Before earning her MA in Literary Reportage from New York University, she worked as a refugee resettlement caseworker at the International Rescue Committee in Baltimore, Maryland.
 She grew up in Madison, Wisconsin.